 The second of Japan’s “Three Unifiers” of the Sengoku Period, Toyotomi Hideyoshi initially fought under Oda Nobunaga.
-After the latter’s suicide, he successfully avenged his former lord and in doing so, elevated his position within his forces.
+After the latter’s suicide, he successfully avenged his former lord and in doing so, elevated his own position within his forces.
 By AD 1583, Hideyoshi was the most powerful warlord in Japan, controlling 30 provinces on top of having subjugated most surviving Oda Clan members.
 By the late 1580s, he was the de facto ruler of Japan.
-During these years, he commenced construction of his renowned stronghold i.e. Osaka Castle.
-He also implemented various harsh policies to consolidate power, such as a weapons ban on commoners to prevent peasant uprisings.
+During these years, Hideyoshi commenced construction of his renowned stronghold i.e. Osaka Castle.
+He also implemented various harsh policies to consolidate power, for example, a totals weapons ban on commoners.

 With his accomplishments, the man could be considered a Japanese historical champion, except his domestic military successes vastly fueled his bloodlust for bigger victories.
-Between 1592 and 1598, Hideyoshi launched two invasions of the Korean peninsula, both of which ended disastrously.
-(The invasions also decimated the Korean peninsula) These failures took a severe toll on the warlord’s power, which was further worsened by the succession crisis after his death.
-In short, Hideyoshi’s final years laid the groundwork for a successful coup by his subordinate Tokugawa Ieyasu.
-Everything gained by Hideyoshi would ultimately be swallowed by the patient and devious Ieyasu.
+Between 1592 and 1598, Hideyoshi launched two invasions of the Korean peninsula, both of which decimated the Korean peninsula but were ultimately unsuccessful.
+These failures, in turn, had a severe impact on Hideyoshi’s administration, which was then worsened by the succession crisis after his death.
+In short, Hideyoshi might have died while still in power but his actions also prepared the way for a successful coup by his subordinate Tokugawa Ieyasu.
+Everything gained by Hideyoshi would eventually be swallowed by the patient and scheming Ieyasu.